BrightEdge Review 2026: Pricing, Data Cube Explained & Honest Verdict

-BrightEdge is a Fortune 500-grade SEO and content performance platform powered by Data Cube technology and ContentIQ auditing.
-Pricing starts at $5,000+/month with multi-year contracts.
+BrightEdge is a Fortune 500-grade SEO and content performance platform.
+Pricing is custom: typical contracts run $42,000–$69,000/year (median ~$50,000/year per Vendr), with large deployments at $10,000+/month on multi-year contracts.
 Strengths: massive data infrastructure, AI-powered recommendations, deep enterprise integrations (Adobe, Google).
 Weaknesses: prohibitive pricing, steep learning curve, long implementation cycles.
-Best for Fortune 500 companies needing a centralized content intelligence platform.
-For enterprise auditing without the enterprise price tag, CrawlRaven delivers 200+ checks at $49/month.

 BrightEdge at a glance: key takeaways